Renkert/CCM-Codeigniter-Catch-All-Modules/readme.md

 * [UIKit CSS Framework](https://getuikit.com) - Learn more about UIkit
 * [CodeIgniter HMVC Modules](https://github.com/jenssegers/codeigniter-hmvc-modules) - Learn more about Jens Segers great HMVC Modules Script.

+## Installation:

+Download the script and keep in mind, that I reorganized the original Codeigniter structure for security reasons.

+**Important**: Your Web Root has to be set to the **/public** folder.

+#### Database:
+If you want to test Dynamic Content (Pages/Blog),
+1. Open **application/config/database.php** and enter your Database settings.
+2. Guide your Browser to: http://yourdomain/migrate/.
+This script will migrate the Database.

 ## What you can do:

 ### 1. Load Module Controllers